Gyanreyer/hover-video-player/README.md

 This is particularly useful for the common user experience pattern where a page may have a thumbnail which plays a video preview when the user hovers over it.

-This is a port of the [react-hover-video-player library](https://github.com/Gyanreyer/react-hover-video-player) which should be broadly compatible with Svelte, Vue, vanilla HTML, or anything other library/framework which supports web components!
+This is a port of the [react-hover-video-player library](https://github.com/Gyanreyer/react-hover-video-player) which should be broadly compatible with Svelte, Vue, vanilla HTML, or any other library/framework which supports web components!

 **[Play with a real working example on CodeSandbox.](https://codesandbox.io/s/hover-video-player-example-pcw27m?file=/index.html)**